PrajwalG413/QT_QML_Assignment/README.md

 4. UnitTest_Simple:

     Based on your Explaination I have created a simple Unit test class and created some testcases.
-    In this I have intentionaly failed two testcases so that we can understand how testcases fail.
+    In this I have intentionally failed two testcases so that we can understand how testcases fail.

 5. Signal_Slot_and_QINVOKABLE: